quasarframework/quasar/docs/src/pages/start/how-to-use-vue.md

 ```

 ### CSS preprocessors
 For the `<style>` tag, you can also use whatever CSS preprocessor you want.
-[Sass/SCSS](https://sass-lang.com) (recommended) and [Stylus](http://stylus-lang.com/) are available out of the box.
+[Sass/SCSS](https://sass-lang.com) (recommended) is available out of the box.

-You can specify you want your chosen preprocessor to handle the CSS code you're writing:
+You can specify you want your chosen preprocessor to handle the CSS code that you're writing:

 ```html
 <!-- notice lang="sass" -->